torabravo/torabravo.github.io/README.md

 # torabravo.github.io
-Personilised version of the idea from the [The Tail End article](https://waitbutwhy.com/2015/12/the-tail-end.html) by Tim Urban.
+Personalized version of the idea from the [The Tail End](https://waitbutwhy.com/2015/12/the-tail-end.html) article by Tim Urban.